patrickmineault/research_code/docs/slides/02-decouple.md

 * Need to know state of function to understand it
 * Hard to test
 * Let's box them
+    * You can use closures or classes to encapsulate state

 # Demo